top of page

 This additional license is required for establishments that wish to remain open past the regularly mandated hours (2 a.m., Monday through Saturday, and 3 a.m. on Sunday).
 Those establishments with a Late Hour License can stay open no later than 4 a.m., Monday through Saturday, and 5 a.m. on Sunday.

-Conversely, a majority of legal voters living within 500 feet of the licenses premise may also file a petition in opposition to suspend or revoke a Late Hour License.
+Conversely, a majority of legal voters living within 500 feet of the license's premise may also file a petition in opposition to suspend or revoke a Late Hour License.

-Applicants seeking a late hour license must apply through BACP and submit the following:
+Applicants seeking a late-hour license must apply through BACP and submit the following:

 • Site plan